 6. Audit Inventory Regularly

-Additionally, make a point of auditing your inventory regularly.
+Additionally, make a point of auditing your inventory items regularly.
 Whilst automation and organization eliminate most human error, there can still occasionally be inconsistencies.
-Checking that what is represented on your digital inventory is accurate to the physical inventory is key.
+It is key to check that the representation on your digital inventory accurately matches the physical inventory count.

-You can physically count your inventory, which many companies choose to do at the end of each tax year.
+You can physically count your stock, which many companies choose to do at the end of each tax year.
 Smaller checks throughout the year are important too.
 You can pick a single product or a few products to check if the numbers match up.
-This is especially important for things you sell a lot of on quicker timescales, as that’s where most errors can occur.
+This is crucial for items sold quickly, as that's when most mistakes can happen.

-Luckily, EasyScan can make this process more simple too.
-Just scan the barcodes of your stock, and print a detailed report of what has been scanned.
-This is compared to what is on the digital inventory.
+Luckily, with EasyScan, you can do a stock control and make its process very easy.
+Simply scan the barcodes of your stock and generate a detailed report of the scanned items.
+This compares to what is on the digital inventory.

 7. Build Great Relationships with Suppliers

 Relationships with suppliers are very important for inventory management.
 However, this is something not often prioritized.
-A good supplier relationship can mean the difference between receiving products on time, or getting something at short notice when you run out.
+Having a good relationship with your supplier is important for receiving products on time, especially when you need something urgently.
 It can also affect prices and where you fall in the list of priorities for your suppliers.

-There are plenty of ways to build a great relationship with your suppliers.
-From effective communication to understanding how your suppliers work and maintaining loyalty to those you value, this is simple but effective advice.
+There are plenty of ways to build a great relationship with your suppliers*.
+Simple advice includes effective communication, understanding suppliers, and maintaining loyalty to valued partners.

 8. Expect the Unexpected